daniel-furman/daniel-furman-old/index.md

 ---

-I am an aspiring data scientist passionate about scientific, socio-political, and geospatial data.
+I am a challenge-driven data scientist passionate about scientific, socio-political, and business data.
 Aiming to make the world a better place, I am curious how actionable and innovative data science should be tied to asking the right questions.

 ---